Completed Projects

 Aim of the Project

-We tested what happens if people who have gone into work have a tool that allows them to assess their wellbeing, highlight what is working and what is not and have greater control over the support they receive.
+During 2020/2021, we tested what happens if people who have gone into work have a tool that allows them to assess their wellbeing, highlight what is working and what is not and have greater control over the support they receive.

 EASE is a proof of concept project to develop a self-management tool for employees who have a disability or long term condition.
 For the moment we are calling the tool the EASE Grid.